 The little cottage on the Jefferson road [North Main Street], that is being built for occupancy of the Sexton of Evergreen Cemetery, is a cosy [sic] little affair, and very nearly completed.
 We understand the money used in building it, was part of a legacy bequeathed the Association by the late Mrs. Almira Foster.

 The new Sexton’s residence on the east side of North Main Street was completed in November, 1886.
 On November 24, 1886 the Board of Trustees met and the minutes of the meeting read as follows:

 It was moved and carried that the building recently built at the cemetery grounds by E Meyer be accepted as it stands, and that an order for $1135, the contract price, be drawn on the Treasurer in payment of the same.
 It was moved and carried that the matter and settling for building the privy, and other Extras, be left with the president D. W. Curtis.
 It was moved and carried that Cornish, Curtis, and Greene bill for $10.89 be allowed and an order drawn for the same.
 Adjourned.
 L. B. Caswell, Jr. Secretary

 The Evergreen Cemetery Association no longer owns the property on the east side of North Main Street.
 The south part of the property was sold to Robert J. Wagner for $500 on September 10, 1943.
-The remaining portion of the property which included the Sexton’s residence at 636 North Main Street was sold to the city of Fort Atkinson on April 13, 1955 for $4500.
-It was the city’s plan to extend Cramer Street from North Main Street in an easterly direction to highway 26.
-The Sexton’s residence was located where East Cramer Street now intersects with North Main Street.
+Another portion of the property was sold to the city of Fort Atkinson on April 13, 1955 for $4500.
+In 1976 the Sexton’s residence, located at 636 North Main Street, was sold to the City of Fort Atkinson to carry out its plan to extend Cramer Street from North Main Street in an easterly direction to Highway 26.

 The Soldiers Memorial Monument